-When hunting with a muzzleloader rifle, you only have a single shot to fill your tag.
+When hunting with a muzzleloader, you only have a single shot to fill your tag.
 In other words, accuracy is the name of the game.
-While a scope won’t extend your muzzleloader’s range by substantial distances, it can help to make sure your shot goes exactly where you intend it to.
+While a scope won’t extend your muzzleloader’s range by substantial distances, it can help ensure your shot goes exactly where you intend it.

-If you have never bought a scope for a muzzleloader before, it’s important to keep a few things in mind while you are shopping around.
+If you have never bought a scope for a muzzleloader before, it’s important to keep a few things in mind while shopping around.

 If you don’t have time for the details, check out the list below for the best rated muzzleloader scopes: